ZiyuHe404/ZiyuHe404.github.io/_Research/portfolio-4.md

 collection: portfolio
 ---

 Initially, I applied the HF method to calculate the occupation distribution of interacting atoms iteratively.
-Subsequently, I computed the theoretical spatial distribution of the gases after Time of Flight (ToF), considering the infinite time effect through integration over initial positions.
+Subsequently, I computed the theoretical spatial distribution of the gases after Time of Flight (ToF), considering the finite time effect through integration over initial positions.
 The following is the result.1.the spatial distribution after ToF(left).
 2. the iteration results of interacting particle density compared to non-interacting case(right).

 <br/><img src='/images/ultracoldatom/distributeiteration_theory.png'>